Hello lovelies! Today’s post is going to be about why I’m starting my New Year’s resolutions now instead of on January 1st and why you should too!

 CELEBRATE SMALL MILESTONES.

-If you lose a couple pounds in a week, that doesn’t mean you should pig out on pizza and ice cream for the weekend.
-But you should also acknowledge when you’ve taken a step towards your resolutions, even if it’s small.
+If you lose a couple pounds in a week, maybe you shouldn’t celebrate with a giant pizza over the weekend.
+But you should acknowledge when you’ve taken a step towards your resolutions, even if it’s small.

-But don’t forget to reward yourself along the way; people can easily forget how far they’ve come if they’re too focused on their resolutions.
-And instead of eating ice cream every time you reach a short-term goal, buy yourself those shoes you’ve been wanting for months or take a trip somewhere.
+Don’t forget to reward yourself along the way; people can easily forget how far they’ve come if they’re too focused on the end goal.
+But instead of eating ice cream every time you reach a short-term goal, buy yourself those shoes you’ve been wanting for months or take a trip somewhere.
 It’ll last a lot longer in your life than your frozen treat.

 THE USUAL TIPS & TRICKS

-Of course, there are tips that are given each year on how to keep your new year’s resolutions, but I think combining them with the idea of starting during December will help you stay on track and get you that much closer to reaching your goals.
+Of course, there are tips that are given each year on how to keep your new year’s resolutions, but I think using them during December will help you reach your goals taht much quicker.
 Here are some of the common tips that are important to keep in mind for any resolution you make:

 Don’t write, “I will start eating healthy and exercising.”
 Instead write, “I will gather ingredients for meal prep and look up recipes.”
 “I will start running for 10 minutes 3x a week.”
 Be as specific as possible so you know exactly what you’re trying to do.